 11. Chicago Cultural Center

-All for free, you can catch theatre, dance, music, lectures, film screenings and family-oriented events.
+All for free, you can catch theater, dance, music, lectures, film screenings and family-oriented events.

 No matter what’s on, you have to take the opportunity to look inside this building from 1897.
 The nation’s top craftsmen were hired for the interiors, working with valuable materials like fine hardwood, rare imported marble, polished brass and mother-of-pearl.

-The two domes are not to be missed: The south is the largest stained glass Tiffany dome in the world, while the larger Renaissance-style dome on the north side is 12 metres in diameter and has 50,000 glass panels.
+The two domes are not to be missed: The south is the largest stained glass Tiffany dome in the world, while the larger Renaissance-style dome on the north side is 12 meters in diameter and has 50,000 glass panels.
+I recommend visiting their website for more info on exhibits and tours.

 12. Wrigley Field